LucentVideo/fal-demo/README.md

 The WebSocket server starts on `ws://localhost:8080/realtime`.
 Device is
 auto-detected: CUDA on NVIDIA GPUs, MPS on Apple Silicon, CPU fallback.
-YOLO weights are auto-downloaded on first run (~6 MB).
+YOLO and InsightFace weights are downloaded on first run.

 **Frontend** (Terminal 2)